Ng1n3/Crud-app-with-inbuilt-node-modules/README.md

 # Crud-app-with-inbuilt-node-modules
-a Simple crud app that allows for the four major request methods;
+A simple CRUD app built with in-built nodejs modules and a few third party packages, that allows for the four major request methods;
 * GET
 * PUT
 * POST
 * DELETE

 Here we are using a .json file as our database.

 ## Installation